cmsc240-s24/cmsc240-s24.github.io/lectures/quiz2-review.md

 ## Quiz Details
 * Paper quiz
-* __5 multi-part questions__ (10 points each), these usually ask you to review code and answer questions about the code, write code, or draw something like a UML diagram.
+* __4 multi-part questions__, these usually ask you to review code and answer questions about the code, write code, or draw something like a UML diagram.
 * Total of 50 points
-* 30 minutes to complete the exam
+* 30 minutes to complete the quiz

 ## What to Study